spotinst/help/src/docs/elastigroup/features-azure/shared-image-galleries.md

 ## Use Shared Image in Spot

-You can use the Spot console to access shared images in Elastigroup for stateless groups.
-Shared images for stateful nodes are available by API only.
+You can use the Spot console to access shared images in Elastigroup for stateless groups and stateful nodes.

-To use a shared image in stateless groups, do the following:
+To use a shared image in stateless groups, complete the following steps:
 1. When you are creating or editing a stateless group configuration, go to the Compute tab.

 <img src="/elastigroup/_media/azure-shared-gallery-01.png" />